Zuehlke/linux-developer-vm-with-ansible/roles/readme/files/README.md

 This developer VM is configured via Ansible and provides a simple update mechanism:

  * run `update-vm` to re-apply the current configuration
- * run `update-vm --update` to fetch and apply the updated configuration
+ * run `update-vm --pull` to pull latest changes and apply the updated configuration
  * run `update-vm --verify-only` to test the current configuration (does not update)
+ * run `update-vm --provision-only` - don't run the tests, only update the configuration